vuongdieuban/issues_tracker/README.md

 # Issues Tracker

 ## Descriptions:

-This project emulates service like Bit.ly where user can post a long url and get a short url back, which can redirect to the long url address.
-User can sign in with their Google Account (OAuth2) and save the shortened urls for re-use.

-Live demo at: http://issues.banvuong.com/

-## Details:

 This project is an issues tracker for personal or team use.
 User can create and track issues related to projects, have info options realted to status(open/close), priority level and type (bug/feature).
 Authentication with Google OAuth2 and JWT, role based authorization for view/edit issues.

 Main objective of this issue tracker is for me to track my progress when building other future project

+Live demo at: http://issues.banvuong.com/

+## Details:

 ### Backend: